Gotos/Chocobot/README.md

 # What is Chocobot?

 Chocobot is an easy-to-use, easy-to-extend Bot for managing your Twitch-Chat written in ruby.
-While Chocobot by itself doesn't do more then connecting to a channel, plugins can interact with the chat.
-Via plugins you can manage commands the bot response to, add timed messages and many other cool tasks.
-Take a look at the plugin-list below!
+While Chocobot by itself doesn't do more than connecting to a channel, plug-ins can interact with the chat.
+Via those plug-ins you can manage commands the bot responses to, add timed messages and many other cool tasks.
+Take a look at the plug-in-list below!

 ## Features

-At the moment Chocobot does nothing more than connecting to twitch via IRC (and logging the chat) and providing a plugin-interface.
-It recognizes only two command without any plugins, !ping (mods and channelowner only), that will respond with an message containing "Pong!" and "!exit" (owner only), which will stop the bot.
+At the moment Chocobot does nothing more than connecting to twitch via IRC (and logging into the chat) and providing a plug-in interface.
+It recognizes only two commands without any plug-ins; !ping (mods and channel owner only), that will respond with an message saying "Pong!"; and "!exit" (owner only) which will stop the bot.

 ### Planned Features